sudouptime/lifelong-golfer-theory/README.md

 This theory does not reject the driver itself.

-The driver is an excellent club for maximizing distance.
+The driver is an excellent club for pursuing maximum distance.

-I have used it during my own pursuit of distance.
+I also used a driver while pursuing maximum distance.

-When swung aggressively, it can produce higher maximum clubhead speed and greater distance than the current 3W.
+Of course, a driver is capable of producing greater distance than the 3W used in the current implementation.

 However, this theory prioritizes sustainable performance over maximum performance.

 For that reason, the current implementation removes the driver from the core scoring system.

-The driver is treated not as a scoring club, but as a club for pursuing maximum distance.
+The driver is not regarded as a scoring club.

+It is regarded as a club for pursuing maximum distance.

-In other words:
+In other words,

-- Driver = pursuit of maximum distance
+- Driver = Pursuit of maximum distance
-- 3W and below = scoring configuration
+- 3W and shorter = Scoring system

-The maximum-distance club in the current implementation is the 3W.
+In the current implementation, the 3W is the club responsible for maximum distance.

-The driver has not been retired.
+The driver has not been abandoned.

-Its role has changed.
+Its role has simply changed.

 ---

 ## Why This Theory Does Not Use Gloves

-In the current implementation, this theory does not use golf gloves.
+The current implementation does not use golf gloves.

-When I first began playing golf, I wore gloves on both hands.
+When I first started playing golf, I wore gloves on both hands.

-Even then, I sometimes developed blisters or skin irritation.
+Even then, I occasionally developed blisters and skin irritation.

 At the time, I believed gloves were necessary to protect my hands.

-However, as my grip and swing became more stable, my view changed.
+As my grip and swing became more stable, that perspective changed.

 A repeatable swing does not require excessive grip pressure.

-As unnecessary tension decreased, gloves were no longer essential.
+As unnecessary tension disappeared, gloves became unnecessary as well.

-Removing gloves also removes additional management tasks:
+Playing without gloves also eliminates additional management tasks:

 - Buying gloves
 - Carrying gloves
-- Putting them on and taking them off
+- Putting gloves on and taking them off
-- Washing them
+- Washing gloves
-- Drying them
+- Drying gloves
-- Replacing them
+- Replacing gloves

 It also reduces glove-specific issues such as:

-- Sweat-related hardening
+- Sweat-induced stiffening
-- Dirt
+- Dirt buildup
 - Slipping inside the glove
 - Glove tan lines

-Playing barehanded is one part of Management Complexity Optimization within this theory.
+Playing without gloves is another example of Management Complexity Optimization within this theory.

 ---

 ## Why This Theory Does Not Use a Chipper

-In the current implementation, this theory does not use a chipper.
+The current implementation does not include a chipper.

-The reason is clear.
+The reason is simple.

-The role of a chipper is already covered by other clubs in the current system.
+Its role is already fulfilled by other clubs within the current system.

-Within the current implementation, responsibilities are divided as follows:
+In the current implementation, responsibilities are divided as follows:

-- Rolling approaches → 13W / AW
+- Bump-and-run → 13W / AW
-- Shots requiring both height and forward movement → AW
+- Shots requiring both height and forward carry → AW
-- Maximum height and maximum stopping power → SW
+- Maximum height and stopping power → SW

-Before adding a new club, this theory first asks whether the existing system can solve the problem.
+Before introducing a new club, this theory first asks whether the current system can already solve the problem.

-Adding a club increases options.
+Adding another club increases the number of available options.

-At the same time, it increases management complexity.
+At the same time, it also increases management complexity.

-For that reason, before adding a new tool, this theory asks:
+For that reason, this theory asks two questions before introducing any new tool:

-- Can the current system solve this problem?
+- Can the current system already solve this problem?
-- Can the required skill be developed with an existing club?
+- Can the required skill be developed using an existing club?

-Only when the answer is no should a new club be considered.
+Only when both answers are no should a new club be considered.

 In the current implementation, a chipper is unnecessary.

 This theory does not reject chippers.

-It simply concludes that their role is already contained within the current system.
+It simply concludes that their role is already fulfilled within the current system.

 ---